junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean orders the biggest cheeseburger Josie's Burger has to offer and enjoys every bite slowly and contentedly, knowing Cas is watching his every move.
 He licks his fingers when he's finished.
 They share half a plate of large fries, and give off the rest to the eager pigeons wandering around their table the whole time.

 They stand in the Bethesda Plaza listening to the busker playing one song after another, until the man packs the guitar and leaves for the day.
-The place is crowded with people, from those who sit in
+The place is crowded with people, from those who sit in strollers to those in wheelchairs.

 They watch ducks swimming under the bridge, and listen to the music playing on the Delacorte Clock and the little bronze animals dancing around the bell.

-There is a brief rain when the sun is setting, and they still do not rush their steps.
+There is a brief rain when the sun is setting, and they do not rush their steps.

 When they leave Central Park, it's still not dark yet.